-Erin E Mulvihill, PhD is a Scientist and Director of the Vascular and Metabolic Disease Research Laboratory at the University of Ottawa Heart Institute; and an Assistant Professor, Department of Biochemistry, Microbiology and Immunology, Faculty of Medicine, at the University of Ottawa.
+Erin E Mulvihill, PhD is a Scientist and Director of the Energy Substrate Metabolism Research Laboratory at the University of Ottawa Heart Institute; and an Assistant Professor, Department of Biochemistry, Microbiology and Immunology, Faculty of Medicine, at the University of Ottawa.

 Dr. Erin Mulvihill obtained her PhD in Biochemistry from the University of Western Ontario under the supervision of Murray Huff, PhD in the Vascular Biology Group at the Robarts Institute.
 During her doctoral studies, Dr Mulvihill’s work focused on understanding how interventions with pharmacotherapy and naturally-occurring flavonoid compounds can target hepatic lipoprotein production and prevent the formation of atherosclerotic lesions.